brothersw/writeups/README.txt

-A repository of writeups written by me.
+A repository of CTF competition writeups written by me.